The Navy SEALs are one of the most elite and efficient special operations units in the whole wide world.

 $86,468,162

-Led by action icon Bruce Willis and supported by the talented Monica Bellucci, "Tears of the Sun" is a gripping film directed by Antoine Fuqua.
-Set against the backdrop of the Nigerian civil war, the movie follows a fictional U.S. Navy SEAL team on a high-stakes rescue mission.
+"Tears of the Sun," starring action legend Bruce Willis alongside Monica Bellucci, stands out as a compelling thriller helmed by director Antoine Fuqua.
+Set during the chaos of the Nigerian civil war, the film follows a fictional U.S. Navy SEAL team as they embark on a courageous, high-risk rescue operation.

 ActionThriller